hakimhassani97/CoronaSimulator/README.md

 # CoronaSimulator
 a simple web page that simulates corona spread
+you can customise :
+ - population
+ - infection percentage
+ - radius (means person's activity, interaction with others)